A moment when it all came together bags top prize for New Zealand photographer Richard Robinson

 "Just one of those moments when it all comes together."
-That's Richard Robinson's explanation for how he captured his award-winning photograph of a Leopard anenome off the Poor Knight's Islands.
+That's Richard Robinson's explanation for how he captured his award-winning photograph of a Leopard anemone off the Poor Knight's Islands.

-"I saw a dozen or so anenomes floating in the blue and this one was so symmetrical.
+"I saw a dozen or so anemones floating in the blue and this one was so symmetrical.
 I drifted over slowly and fired off a frame before the water pressure pushed it away."

-Robinson, a former New Zealand Herald photographer, won the Animal Portrait section of the Australian Geographic Nature Photographer of the Year for the anenome picture and the Human Impact section for a rather harrowing picture of dead penguins, as well as being runner-up in the animal behaviour section, too.
+Robinson, a former New Zealand Herald photographer, won the Animal Portrait section of the Australian Geographic Nature Photographer of the Year for the anemone picture and the Human Impact section for a rather harrowing picture of dead penguins, as well as being runner-up in the animal behaviour section, too.

 The overall competition winner was Australian Ben Blanche for his dramatic photograph of a bush fire at Mt Blarney, taken in the horrific period over last summer.